Thomaz Carvalho: Career

 Thomaz renewed his contract with AFE for two further seasons on 17 December 2021, and played for the first team before being loaned out to Náutico on 26 July 2022.
 He further extended his link with Ferroviária until 2024 on 22 December, and was regularly used during the 2023 season.

 On 25 June 2024, after losing his starting spot, Thomaz was loaned to CRAC.
 He started the 2025 season at São Joseense, impressing in the Campeonato Paranaense, and moved to Brusque on 19 March of that year.

 On 5 November 2025, São José-SP announced the signing of Thomaz for the upcoming campaign.
+The following 29 April, he was loaned to Joinville.